dongzgh/dongzgh.github.io/_posts/2019-07-23-how-to-choose-learning-sources.md

 ---
 layout: post
-title:  "How to Choose A Learning Source"
+title:  "How to Choose Learning Sources"
 date:   2019-07-23 10:00:00 -0500
-categories: living
+tags: [learning]
 ---

 Popular learning sources are listed below with their pros, cons and bottom lines: